 issues fast, before they result in a bigger problem.

 IoT devices produce a lot of useful data.

 buildings occupancy patterns, energy usage, machinery operations, temperature or humidity variations, etc., etc.

-A cloud software is responsible for receiving the data from the IoT gateway,
+A cloud software is responsible for receiving the data from the IoT devices,

 storing and analyzing data, and producing reports.
 Data analysis helps you make informed decisions and optimize business operations.